Trump: 'We're Moving Forward With Additional Sanctions On Iran'

 I hope the United States will make this a Red Line.

 Trump told reporters Saturday that American oil and gas production is so large that the U.S. no longer depends on the Strait of Hormuz for oil transport.
-Secretary of State Mike Pompeo has said the U.S. will keep the shipping routes open in the Gulf of Oman, and Trump said that is mainly to the benefit of China, Japan, Indonesia, and other countries.
+Secretary of State Mike Pompeo has said the U.S. will keep the shipping routes open in the Gulf of Oman, and Trump said that is mainly to the benefit of China, Japan, Indonesia and other countries.

 "We're doing them a very big service by keeping the Straits open, but this is not about the Straits, this is about, Iran cannot have a nuclear weapon," Trump said.

-Reporters asked the president whether he had confidence in his National Security Advisor, John Bolton.
+Reporters asked the president whether he had confidence in his national security adviser, John Bolton.
 "Yeah, I do."
 Trump said.
 "Because I have John Bolton, who I would definitely say is a hawk, and I have other people that are on the other side of the equation, and ultimately I make the decisions, so it doesn't matter."

-The question came after Fox host Tucker Carlson accused Bolton of "demented" logic in advocating invading Iraq.
+The question came after Fox host Tucker Carlson accused Bolton of "demented" logic in advocating for invading Iraq.

 "John Bolton is a kind of bureaucratic tapeworm.
 Try as you might, you can't expel him," Carlson said.
-"His life really is Washington in a nutshell, blunder into obvious catastrophes again and again, refuse to admit blame, and then demand more of the same."
+"His life really is Washington in a nutshell, blunder into obvious catastrophes again and again, refuse to admit blame and then demand more of the same."

 Trump, however, said, "John Bolton is doing a good job."